 on a plantation, but in space.
 Separated into lower and upper-decks, the black and brown characters like Aster live on the lower decks, who work to maintain the upper-decks, where the white and fair-skinned people hoard wealth, resources, and knowledge.
 Their Sovereign, which is similar to a mix of a

 president/pope/authoritarian dictator, also demonize lower-deckers by blaming them and their “sins” for the long years Matlida has remained in space in search of the “Promised Land”.
 I don’t want to give to much away, but you get the picture.

-Aster struggles to decipher her mother’s journals, where there seem to be answers on how to escape Matilda and find The Great Lifehouse, or what we know as Earth.
-Aster takes us on her rebellious journey filled with many obstacles and setbacks, and by the time I finished it, I was ready to pick it back up and start over again.
+Aster struggles to decipher their mother’s journals, where there seem to be answers on how to escape Matilda and find The Great Lifehouse, or what we know as Earth.
+Aster takes us on a rebellious journey filled with many obstacles and setbacks, and by the time I finished it, I was ready to pick it back up and start over again.
 The book doesn’t have a whole lot of romance, which in my opinion is fine considering it is a sci-fi fantasy novel.